benschaf/kaesekaestchen/README.md

 ![coolors-theme](documentation/coolors-theme.png)

 ### Layout
-The layout of the website also adheres to the [Material Design 2 Dark Theme guidelines](https://m2.material.io/design/color/dark-theme.html).
+The layout of the website also adheres losely to the [Material Design 2 Dark Theme guidelines](https://m2.material.io/design/color/dark-theme.html).
 The Layout is based on cards.
 The cards are used to group related content together.

 #### Information Architecture
 The cards are also used to create a visual hierarchy.
+- The topmost card is the **welcome message**, which is the first thing the user sees when they visit the website.
 - The biggest card is the **gameboard**, making it the main focus of the website.
 - The card on the top left is the **score card**, which is the second most important card.
 - The **options card** is the third most important card and always appears below or after the score card.
-- The **instructions card** is only visible upon scrolling down or clicking on the "How to Play" button in the header.
+- The **instructions card** is only visible upon scrolling down or clicking on the "How to Play" button in the header or in the welcome message.

 ### Typography
 - [Nunito](https://fonts.google.com/specimen/Nunito) was used for all text on the website.
 This font was chosen because of its playful roundness, which fits the theme and style of the game.